NELDER_MEAD

 Related Data and Programs:

-ASA047 is a FORTRAN77 library which minimizes a scalar function of several variables using the Nelder-Mead algorithm.
+asa047, a MATLAB code which minimizes a scalar function of several variables using the Nelder-Mead algorithm.

-fminsearch is a MATLAB built in command which minimizes a scalar function of several variables using the Nelder-Mead algorithm.
+nelder_mead, a MATLAB code which minimizes a scalar function of several variables using the Nelder-Mead algorithm, by Jeff Borggaard.

-PRAXIS is a FORTRAN90 library which implements the principal axis method of Richard Brent for minimization of a function without the use of derivatives.
+praxis, a MATLAB code which implements the principal axis method for minimization of a function without the use of derivatives, by Richard Brent.

-TEST_OPT a FORTRAN90 library which defines test problems requiring the minimization of a scalar function of several variables.
+test_opt, a MATLAB code which defines test problems requiring the minimization of a scalar function of several variables.

-TOMS178 a MATLAB library which optimizes a scalar functional of multiple variables using the Hooke-Jeeves method.
+toms178, a MATLAB code which optimizes a scalar functional of multiple variables using the Hooke-Jeeves method.

 Author: